 It could be as simple as being able to open that impossible plastic packaging or put that tiny screw back in someone’s glasses.
 You will need to cut things, tie things, and perhaps do a quick repair.
 But your EDC will also contain items that come in handy for more serious emergencies too like explosions, fires, natural disasters, and yes a SHTF or other event that warrants martial law.

 Take an objective look at your workplace and any other location where you spend time for any potential crises that might be specific to those locations.
 The items that make up your EDC kit should reflect your typical situation.
 If you or a family member have any chronic medical issues such as diabetes, high blood pressure, or acute allergic reactions, you will want to include the necessary medications in your EDC.

 If you are in an urban situation, think about the types of obstacles you might come up against.
 Looting, rioting, and dangerous debris on the ground will be more prevalent in urban areas so items for self-defense and first aid care will be more critical.
 There will be more people within close range, so creating a smokeless fire that won’t draw attention to your location is important.
 Think about the scene during and immediately following the Boston bombing.

 In an urban area, you may also more frequently come in contact with people who are panicking and behaving irrationally.
-Loose dogs who are scared by the noise and chaos maybe be a challenge so you may want to carry pepper spray or a small baton.
+Loose dogs who are scared by the noise and chaos maybe be a challenge so you may want to carry pepper spray .
 Proper waste disposal, good hygiene, and protection from communicable diseases is more of an issue in crowded areas.
 Remember what followed Hurricane Katrina?

 For rural or very remote areas, you may want to focus your EDC so that you have more of the items you need to live off the land.
 Protection from wild animals will be a bigger issue in a rural area and being able to identify edible plants would come in handy.